Music Officer Philip Butterworth outlines our current work with English folk music and introduces our new English folk CD Looking for a New England.

 We support artists and organisations working across all genres of music and our aim is to bring the most inspiring musical experiences to audiences and participants in a wide range of contexts across the country.

-Music will contribute to our Achieving great art for everyone goals and priorities by:
+Music will contribute to our Great art and culture for everyone goals and priorities by:

 - supporting excellence across all genres and scales, from our internationally renowned orchestras and opera companies to organisations at the very forefront of emerging practice